saturn72/AnyService/README.md

 init step - Create new `webapi` project by using `dotnet new webapi --name AnyService.SampleApp` command.

 1. Add reference to `AnyService` ***Note: nuget package would be created in near future, meanwhile create git submodule in your project***
 2. Create your dependent model.
-This dependent model would be use for `CRUD` operations
+This dependent model is used to perform all `CRUD` operations
 ```
 public class DependentModel : IDomainModelBase //this must be implemented for Repository operations
 {